Is set-up time included in your price?

 Do you hang banners or signs telling everyone who you are?

 Absolutely not.
 You would be surprised to see how some DJs shamelessly plug their business at weddings.
 The incessant self-promotion is deplorable.
-DJs constantly dropping their DJ company name on the microphone, displaying huge banners with company logos, playing recorded sound bytes ("DJ JOHN DOE PRODUCTIONS!") before almost every song.
-I've seen DJs who place stacks of business cards on every table and ask trivia questions and award prizes with their logo.
+DJs constantly name-dropping and displaying banners with company logos or playing pre-recorded sound bytes between songs.
+Some DJs place business cards on every table and ask trivia questions and award prizes with their logo.
 It's tacky.
 This is a wedding, not a nightclub spot.
 I do not display or promote my business name with any signs, banners or any promotional materials aside from a unobtrusive stack of business cards.
-I let my style and performance do my advertising for me.
 If someone is interested in my services after observing my performance, they don't need a sales pitch, they need a business card.

 By no means is gratuity expected and you'll never see a tip jar on my table.
 If you feel I have surpassed your expectations and wanted to offer me a gratuity, I would accept it as the utmost compliment.